 BJJ pummels are drills that nobody likes to do, and yet, we have requirements for them everywhere.
 However, there’s actually a great reason why people don’t want to do BJJ pummel drills – they’re boring, repetitive, and make you feel like you’re not accomplishing anteing.
 Two of these three things can be easily corrected.
 The one thing you can’t remove is the repetitive nature of BJJ pummel drills, given that they’re, well, drills.
 In any case, pummeling in jiu-jitsu extends much further than just pummeling for underhooks while standing, and having this concept drilled right will make your game a lot better.

 The idea behind BJJ pummels is not just to switch positions with the other person.
 Pummels have the huge task of earning you control of the inside position – a crucial concept in grappling.
 As such, pummels are not limited to standing drills and takedown exchanges.
-BJJ pummel drills will make you better at retaining guard, passing guard, and even certain submissions, mostly of the leg lock variety.
+BJJ pummel drills will make you better at retaining guard, passing guard, and even certain submissions, most of the leg lock variety.
 Which brings me to the notion that it is not just arm pummels, but also leg pummels that you absolutely have to drill.

 Setting Up BJJ Pummel Drills

 It is not hard to set up BJJ pummel drills.
 In fact, it is not hard to set up any type of drills at all.
 There’s just one condition, though – they need to be realistic.
-Namely, when people set up drills they just have fun moving through space most of the time and then expect the same thing to work under pressure. good luck with that.
+Namely, when people set up drills they just have fun moving through space most of the time and then expect the same thing to work under pressure.
+Good luck with that.
 Instead, drilling anything needs to have a healthy dose of reality in there, so that it all makes sense.
 Otherwise, you’re just drilling movie choreography and you might as well be doing katas instead.

 With BJJ Pummel drills there’s just one condition – go live.
 Okay, spend a few moments setting up the drill, like for example, the standing pummel drill, However, once you got it, really do try and go for both udnerhooks.
-It will be messy, it will look ugly and it won’t be nearly as free-flowing as standing there and doing swim moves with your arms. the same holds true for training leg pummels, when working on guard retention or passing the legs.
+It will be messy, it will look ugly and it won’t be nearly as free-flowing as standing there and doing swim moves with your arms.
+The same holds true for training leg pummels, when working on guard retention or passing the legs.

 Apart from the “live training” factor, you can go about doing your pummel drills any way you want.
-That means you can go for counting, you could go for scenarios or just use them as opening aspects of doing a longer scenario type of drills.
+That means you can go for counting, you could go for scenarios, or just use them as opening aspects of doing a longer scenario type of drills.
 It is not how you set them up as it is how you execute them that determines whether you’ll be successful with them and whether you’ll grow bored of them.
 Trust me, if you go live every time you go for a round of pummels, you’ll be many things, but bored won’t be one of them!

 When it comes to standing BJJ pummel drills are actually not BJJ drills- they’re wrestling drills.
 The goal is to get both underhooks in, which gets you that all-important inside space.
 What is this inside space I keep mentioning?
 It is the space between the opponent’s knees and the shoulders.
 If you control any bit of it with your extremities or body, you’re in a better mechanical position to attack or defend.